 First, ensure that you're using a computer with at least 4GB of ram, a modern processor that can handle the applications that you're running, some free hard drive space, and a firewall setup that you understand.
 If your network is set up with a firewall, you probably don't need one on your laptop (or it may be managed by your domain).

 We recommend that you always use a hard wired ethernet connection.
 WiFi introduces jitter (or more correctly packet delay variation).
 This is where internet packets arrive out of order.
 This will cause voice quality issues if it gets above a certain threshold.
 WiFi can also get locally congested and result in packets being dropped.
-This will be heard as a digital voice or if they're more serious, as a total loss of voice.
+Both of these issues will be heard as a digital voice or if they're more serious, as a total loss of voice.

 - If your router includes SIP Application Level Gateway (ALG) function or Stateful Packet Inspection (SPI), disable both of these functions.

 - Ensure that your network respects DSCP headers.
 Cradle voice packets are sent with a DSCP header tag of 46 - expedited - so should take highest priority across your network (and the internet depending on your ISP).

 - Avoid buffer bloat.
 This can be caused either by a particular router Quality of Service (QoS) implementation selected, or particular router vendor defaults.
 We recommend ensuring your router is configured with a low buffer size.
 The perceived buffer size as determined by this tool should be around 100ms or less.
 A more basic test is here.